joeylevy/gallery-by-supsystic/readme.txt

 1.4.
 Pop-up Image - here you can:

- - choose the “Big Image” theme for popup image of grid gallery - to do this you need simply click a “Choose theme” button and select one of the great themes.
+ - choose the “Big Image” gallery theme for popup image of grid gallery - to do this you need simply click a “Choose theme” button and select one of the great themes.
 One of the themes include the navigation control with thumbnails of images, which is much simplify and speed up access to all images of the photo gallery.
- - select the transition of pop-image - Fade, Elastic, None.
+ - select the transition of popup gallery image - Fade, Elastic, None.
  - enable the slideshow option - you need activate “Available” radio button to see the settings of this option. here you can set speed of slideshow and activate slideshow autostart.
 If you activate it - slideshow starts when big image open in popup, if don’t - you have the ability to start slideshow whenever you want.
 In any case, on the big image will be slideshow controls.

 = 2.
-Captions tab =
+Image Gallery Captions Tab =

 2.1.
 Captions - this option contains such features as: